inmanta/inmanta-core/docs/resource_sets.rst

 Partial compiles
 ###########################
-A partial compile compiles a model that only contains the entities/resources for the resource sets that should be updated (and the dependencies of these resources to resources that don't belong to a resource set).
-It's the responsibility of the server to compose a new version of the model using the resources in the previous version of the model and the resources that are part of the partial compile.
+A partial compile compiles a model that only contains the entities/resources for the resource sets that should be updated (and the dependencies of these resources others that don't belong to a resource set).
+It's the responsibility of the server to compose a new version of the model using the resources in the previous version of the model and those that are part of the partial compile.

 When a partial export to the server is done, only those resource sets that are present in the partially compiled model will be replaced.
 All resources that belong to other sets will remain unaffected.
 Resources that aren't part of any resource set are